 Instead of having managers go through resumes and applications, simply let them do the interview.
-They can take notes in the application system about their impression of the candidate and whether or not they think the candidate would be a good fit for the company.
-Not only are they involved, but you are kept in the loop because all the information is stored online in one location, which you can access any time.
+They can take notes in the system about their impression of the candidate.
+For example, whether they think the candidate would be a good fit for the company.
+The managers get involved, and you stay in the loop because all the information is stored online, which you can access at any time.

 Using an applicant tracking system allows you to keep potential candidates on file for the future, too.